Tips

 What employment opportunities are available to you if you have a disability?

 You can look for a new job.
-Stiftung Profil help you with this.
+Fondation Profil help you with that.

-If you would like to keep your current job , this may also be possible with some (temporary) adjustments.
-These adjustments could include a new workload or a new role within the company.
-The Profil Foundation can also Profil you on this.
+If you’d like to keep your current job , this may be possible with some (temporary) adjustments.
+These adjustments could include, for example, a new workload or a new role within the company.
+The Fondation Profil can also Fondation Profil you on this.

 You can transition between the mainstream labor market and the supported employment market, and vice versa.